hanyunfan/lammps/README.md

 Run the install_lammps.sh script inside the docker

 #run with less GPUs in the nodes
-Need to modify the NTASK_SLRUM parameters in the runme.sh script
+Need to modify the NTASK_SLRUM parameters in the runme.sh script or use -e command to pass it into docker